Lasers for cellulite: do they work?

 Specifically, you may end up losing just visceral (deep abdominal) fat, which is not directly exposed to the laser beam and is not stimulated to grow by LLLT, as superficial fat does.

-Clearly more work is needed on this subject to clarify this issue, but in the meantime the wise thing to do is to avoid LLLT "fat melting" treatments, simply because everyday experience has shown that they just "don't work".
+Clearly more work is needed on this subject to clarify this issue, but in the meantime the wise thing to do is to avoid red light LLLT "fat melting" treatments, simply because everyday experience has shown that they just "don't work".

 So does laser get rid of cellulite or fat?